-We tested many types of crossovers, even with optimization, but none managed to be even close to the result of the oversold and overbought result.
+We tested many types of crossovers, even with optimization, but none were even close to the result of the oversold and overbought result.

 What is the difference between the RSI and the stochastic indicator?

-The relative strength indicator (RSI) is probably the most known and used technical indicator, and just as stochastics the RSI oscillates between zero and 100.
+The relative strength indicator (RSI) is probably the most known and used technical indicator, and just as stochastic, the RSI oscillates between zero and 100.

-The difference mainly boils down to RSI measuring the velocity of the movements, while stochastics measures where the stock is in relation to the low and high over the lookback period.
+The difference mainly boils down to RSI measuring the velocity of the movements, while stochastics measure where the stock is in relation to the low and high over the lookback period.

 In practice, both indicators are pretty similar.
 The differences between most oscillating indicators are small.
 Below is a 5-day stochastics %K and RSI:

 As you can see, the visual differences are small.
-However, despite the visual similarities, the quantified results can be very different.
+However, despite the visual similarities, the quantified results can differ.

 Is the RSI a better indicator than stochastic?
 We test two trading strategies

-Let’s test two very simple strategies: we buy the S&P 500 when the 5-day stochastic (%K) and RSI are less than 20, and sell when it reaches 50.
+Let’s test two straightforward strategies: we buy the S&P 500 when the 5-day stochastic (%K) and RSI are less than 20, and sell when it reaches 50.